Bridging AI & Society – Interdisciplinary ML Education

 Our formats are interactive, adaptable, and discussion-driven — ranging from short workshops to multi-day academies.

-For more about us — including contact details — see the About page.
+For more about us — including team bios and philosophy — see the About page.